There are a lot of great teams in the Western Conference, and it has been that way for much of the salary-cap era.

-Here's a look at the projected 2014-15 lineup for the Blues:
+Here is a look at the 2014-15 projected lineup for the Blues:

 Plan A was to have Stastny and Lehtera center the top two lines with Sobotka in the middle on the third line, pushing the top two centers from the past couple seasons, David Backes and Patrik Berglund, to the wing.
 Steve Ott was re-signed almost immediately after Sobotka's exit was reported, but here is a slightly different take on Plan B.

 Jaden Schwartz and Vladimir Tarasenko flanked Berglund with a lot of success last season, but if Backes goes to the wing one of Schwartz, Tarasenko, T.J.
 Oshie or Alexander Steen is ending up on the third line.
 That's certainly plausible, but in this alignment the top four wings stay put and Backes stays in the middle.
 He's strong on faceoffs, and playing with the two kids might help cover for the lack of typical, No. 1 center-type playmaking in his game.